Keeper-Security/Commander/README.md

 ### Keeper Command Reference

 Whether using the interactive shell, CLI or JSON config file, Keeper supports the following features specified by ```command```.
 Each command supports additional parameters and options.
-To get help on a particular command, use the ```-h``` flag.
+To get help on a particular command, run ```help <command>```.

 **Basic Vault Commands**